Business Model

 Enterprise IaaS captures contracts

-Marketplace and federation create network effects
+Marketplace creates network effects